 In it, I'm sitting next to my father on a long-gone couch.
-Both of us are well-tanned; he from his time enjoying sunbathing and me from my time then working on a lobster boat.
+Both of us are well-tanned; he, from his time enjoying sunbathing, and me from my time working on a lobster boat.

 I'm looking cocky and straight at the camera, and at that age (24-ish), combined with working on the boat and being in the best shape of my life, I was feeling cocky, too.

 While sitting to my father's left, my right arm is thrown over his shoulders.